Matars/Matars/README.md

 # Hello team, I'm Matar

 ### About Me
-Software Engineering Student.
+Software Engineering Student
-Enjoys exploring LLMs and Robotics

-My 2025 goals is to focus on building
+My goal is to focus on building

-lmao

 ### Connect with Me 🌐
 - [Portfolio](https://matars.netlify.app/)